Mississippi River Basin

 Restoring and Protecting Wildlife Habitats

-Reconnecting floodplains that have been cut off from the river and restoring wetlands protects natural structures that are critical for wildlife.
-Navigational structures and natural changes to the river can have the unintended effect of disconnecting floodplains and wetlands from the river.
+Reconnecting floodplains and restoring wetlands protects natural features that are critical for wildlife.
+Navigational structures and other changes can have the unintended effect of disconnecting floodplains and wetlands from the river.
 The resulting landscape changes can have detrimental effects on wildlife habitats.
-For example, some fish need the shallow water of oxbows to spawn, and migrating birds rely on islands in the river to rest.
+For example, some fish need the shallow water of oxbows to spawn, and migrating birds rely on floodplain habitat for food sources and shelter.

 TNC is working to reconnect floodplains and restore habitats throughout the basin.
 We developed a map-based modeling tool to assess locations that would benefit from restoration and scale our work basin-wide.
 We work with the Army Corps of Engineers, the Natural Resources Conservation Service and the U.S. Fish and Wildlife Service as well as local governments and landowners to introduce nature-based solutions to protect and restore floodplains and wetlands now and for the future.